seperman/s3utils/README.md

 [![Build Status](https://travis-ci.org/seperman/s3utils.svg?branch=master)](https://travis-ci.org/seperman/s3utils)

 User friendly interface to deal with Amazon S3 bucket and Cloud Front in Python.
-I wrote this since s3cmd is for commandline usage and the other libraries out there seemed not maintained anymore.
+I wrote this since s3cmd is for command line usage and the other libraries out there seemed not maintained anymore.
 This is basically a higher level interface to S3 than boto.
 Easier to use, but way less options.

 The s3utils methods are made to be just like Linux commands so it is easy to remember and use.